YIZHE12/music_recom/README.md

 This is often been solved by:

+### Hybrid

+LightFM IS a hybrid matrix factorisation model representing users and items as linear combinations of their content features’ latent factors.
+The model outperforms both collaborative and content-based models in cold-start or sparse interaction data scenarios (using both user and item metadata).

 #### Projection in WALS

 One iteration in WALS: the user embeddings are kept fixed, and the system solves for the embedding of item.
 The same can be done for a new user.